Notifications

 Overview

-Alberta’s sub-regional plans are a key component of the province’s approach to supporting caribou recovery while maintaining a working landscape and supporting a broad range of land uses and values including conversation, indigenous traditional use, recreation and economic development.
+Alberta’s sub-regional plans are a key component of the province’s approach to maintaining a working landscape and supporting a broad range of land uses and values including conservation, Indigenous traditional use, recreation and economic development.
+Planning will be completed for up to 14 sub-regions across the province.

 Status